risk-first/website/docs/practices/Planning-And-Management/Design.md

    - "Software Architecture"
    - "Design Patterns"
   mitigates:
-   - tag: Complexity Risk
+   - tag: Conceptual Integrity Risk
-     reason: "Provides a clear structure and organization, making the system easier to understand and maintain."
+     reason: "Provides a clear structure and organization, making the system easier to understand and use."
    - tag: Implementation Risk
      reason: "Guides the development process, ensuring that the system meets requirements and design specifications."
    - tag: Operational Risk